Gmfholley/Gmfholley/_posts/2015-06-05-paper-rock-scissors.markdown

 ```

 #GameDriver
-My GameDriver class has two parameters, a `game` and a `best_of` set of games for tournaments.
+My GameDriver class has two instance variables, a `game` and a `best_of` set of games for tournaments.

 You can `play_game` or `play_best_of_game_set`.
 GameDriver calls `play_a_game` from Game and will then `publish_winners` and `display_score`.